My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 This question tells your boss that you want to exceed their expectations.
 It also shows them that you are eager to learn and develop professionally.

 Likewise, it opens up the opportunity to discuss your career aspirations.
-Expectations are often vague.
-This question will allow you to be more direct about what they are.
+Expectations are often vague, but this question will allow you to be more direct about them.

 3. What Does Success Look Like To You?